volkszaehler/mbmd/README.md

-# A HTTP interface to MODBUS smart meters
+# An HTTP interface to MODBUS smart meters

 This project provides a http interface to smart meters with a MODBUS interface.
 Beside the EASTRON SDM series, the